hbc/NGS_Data_Analysis_Course/sessionII/lessons/04_counting_reads.md

 ### Generating raw counts as a measure of gene expression
 Once we have our reads aligned to the genome, the next step is to count how many reads have been mapped to each gene.
 There are many tools that can use BAM files as input and output the number of reads (counts) associated with each feature of interest (genes, exons, transcripts, etc.).
 There are 2 commonly used counting tools, [featureCounts](http://bioinf.wehi.edu.au/featureCounts/) and [htseq-count](http://www-huber.embl.de/users/anders/HTSeq/doc/count.html).
-In addition to BAM files, counting tools also require the GTF/GFF file with more detailed information about the various features and their respective genomic coordinates.
+In addition to BAM files, counting tools also require the GTF/GFF file as input; these will provide the list of features and their respective genomic coordinates.